carriegale2710/employee-creator/README.md

 Features that are buggy / flimsy/not functional yet: -->

-Deployment and Production

-- [14/07/25] Custom domain for EC2 : for fetching safely from front-end (otherwise error below) -> stuck at AWS security settings : health check failing, need to look at EC2 security group setting again

-- [15/07/25] Implement API logging for debugging

 Front-end:

 - [25/07/25] Contract form UX is tedious/misleading (based on feedback):